 The whole area is picturesque, dotted with incredibly pretty places.
-Depending upon your pesonalized itinerary this could include of the most lovely: Nemi, where we will enjoy stunning lake views, a stroll around the village with chance to try their famous delectable wild strawberry tarts (maybe even an extra impromtu wine tasting)!
+Depending upon your pesonalized itinerary this could include of the delightful Nemi, enjoy stunning lake views, a stroll around the village with chance to try their famous delectable wild strawberry tarts (maybe even an extra impromtu wine tasting)!
 You will learn about the cult of the goddess Diana, the singular tastes of infamous emperor Caligula, and how Mussolini managed to extract two enormous leisure barges from the bottom of the lake.

 On this tour you will be tasting some of the areas finest wines - famous for its whites but there are some excellent reds coming out of this area too.
 You will visit a charming modernised farmhouse, dating back 200 years, set in a lush landscape of Poplar trees and Mediterranean shrubs not far from the ancient site of Tusculum - famous for the battle of Lago Regillo - and which produces the best organic Frascati wines.
 With few exceptions the grapes are all local (autochthonous) varieties.

 Key grape varieties on this tour: Malvasia del Lazio, Cabernet Franc, Trebbiano Toscano.